juxt/azondi/README.md

 Therefore, this project is incubated with [Jig](https://github.com/juxt/jig).
 Jig pushes a separation of concerns into configurable components, while retaining the rapid development environment Clojure developers are used to.
 Jig is designed to be optional at deployment time.

-Further documentation on the azondi development workflow using JIG can be found [here](Jig)
+Further documentation on the azondi development workflow using JIG can be found [here](JIG.md)

 ## Usage

 This is still an early version not quite read for production use.

+We are using azondi to process sensor data on extremely large volumes and in a distributed manner.
+It is still in development but we welcome any feedback.

 ## License